 -Making sure there are adequate supplies of water, nonperishable foods, batteries and medicines can make a storm a- bit easier to weather.
 While the path of winter storms can be predicted, other storms often blow up out of nowhere, catching people by surprise.
 In no time, you can be out of power, out of food and out of luck.
 That’s why a storm preparedness kit is essential.

 When this storm hit, many Texans went into storm survival mode by making sure we had adequate supplies of food and water, made sure the grill worked, had ice coolers to store to store perishables, had candles, dog food, consumables like Toilet paper.
-It was daunting to go into a Kroger, running on generator power, to buy supplies only to find the shelf’s 1/2 empty and having to be creative to purchase any remaining food items for dinner.
-Must have emergency items for severe weather
+It was daunting to go into a Kroger, running on generator power (thankfully it was possible to pop over to these guys or a similar company if there were any issues with the generator during this time), to buy supplies only to find the shelf’s 1/2 empty and having to be creative to purchase any remaining food items for dinner.

 Fortunately, I had plenty of batteries for my LED flashlights, I had canned food and was able to purchase additional items, and I had plenty of candles since my wife loves them, and we had a home survival plan to prevent any damage from freezing temperatures.